DIP Online

 Traditional sink mounts are comprised of rag mats and/or foam center boards, but contemporary versions--Essential Acrylic Frame Enclosures--have been recently launched by Gemini Moulding using acrylic sheeting (photo 7).
 There are three layers sandwiched as 1/8" acrylic top, center sink mat (mount), and back panel in clear or opaque options.
 When both front and back are clear it allows for viewing from either side (photo 8).
 These enclosures may be constructed with surface sheets as regular clear acrylic, UV OP3, or Optium acrylic for a variety of preservation requirements and are hung by saw tooth hangers glued to the back.
 They may also be fitted with stands for tabletop display.

-inner layers deepen the sink mount to accommodate a full range of item
+additional inner layers deepen the sink mount to accommodate a full range of

-3/8" sink mats are fitted between clear 1/8" front and back sheets
+Two 3/8" sink mats are fitted between clear 1/8" front and

-for the book in this enclosure (photo 9).
+back sheets for the book in this enclosure (photo

 Glazed and Unglazed